thurain-oo/forkedfromKoMMS/README.md

 Web Server is available at //localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```

+I code and write in [Visual Studio Code](https://code.visualstudio.com/) on macOS.

 ## Deployment
 The website runs on [Netlify](https://www.netlify.com), which cotinuously deploys from this [Github](https://github.com) repo.
 It also enables HTTPS and acquires site certficate from Let's Encrypt.